bigfix/developer.bigfix.com/site/reference/types/service.md

 # file of &lt;service&gt; : file

-Returns a file object corresponding to the specified &lt;service&lt;.
+Returns a file object corresponding to the specified &lt;service&gt;.

 # image path of &lt;service&gt; : string